histrueandfalse1/EPyNet/README.md

 These methods are part of the internal operation of the server:

 - `accept_conns(self)`: Starts a thread that accepts incoming client connections.
-  *Process function – not required to be called manually.*
+  *Process function – not to be called manually.*

 - `handle_client(self, cs, ca)`: Handles communication with a connected client.
-  *Process function – not required to be called manually.*
+  *Process function – not to be called manually.*

 ---